 Best cocktail bars in Boston

-This hidden sister bar to popular restaurant Journeyman is best found by looking for the disoriented would-be patrons wandering the parking lot between neighbors Bronwyn and the Independent.
+This hidden bar is best found by looking for the disoriented would-be patrons wandering the parking lot between neighbors Bronwyn and the Independent.
 Once you find yourself inside, you’ll be treated to outstanding service and meticulously crafted cocktails while seated at low-key wooden block tables.
-Show up early or make reservations—staff will make people wait rather than letting them crowd the space.
+Show up early or make reservations—the staff will make people wait rather than letting them crowd the space.

 Jackson Cannon might well have started it all.
 When the onetime musician took over the bar program at this hotel restaurant, he changed the city’s entire cocktail scene by committing to only the finest ingredients and techniques.
 Fresh juices, house-made infusions and impeccably sourced liquors and bitters translate to a massive drink menu that is seasonally inspired and populated by reimagined classics as well as more unconventional offerings.
 Don’t bypass the wine and beer lists, either, as both are surprisingly expansive.